colearninglounge/co-learning-lounge/Technology/Artificial Intelligence/project_based_learning/teachable_machine_cv.md

 # <div align="center">How to apply?</div>

-If you feel you are qualified and fit the requirements mentioned above, please send your profile (Resume, LinkedIn, GitHu
+If you feel you are qualified and fit the requirements mentioned above, please send your profile (Resume, LinkedIn, GitHub) to colearninglounge@gmail.com with the subject line **Project-based project learning | CV | Teachable Machine**
 - Why do you want to join this project?
 - What are your expectations for this project?